mikaeilorfanian/pytest-visualize/README.md

 *PRR* is a change related to a pull request review.
 It's basically a refactor or clean up requested by a reviewer.
 ## Project https://github.com/mikaeilorfanian/pytest-visualize/projects/1
 Using the link above, you can track progress on
-- issues picked for implementation
+- issues picked for implementation (To-do column)
 - work in progress
 - and finally issues which are "done"
 ## Definition of "done"